brucekimrokcmu/brucekimrokcmu/README.md

   I was responsible for implementing manipulation with Alex Pletta. <br>
 >3.
 Kinematics, Dynamics and Controls <br>
   Course projects on implementing various aspects of manipulation. <br>
-  A research project in modeling tree in mass-spring-damper system. <br>
+  A research project in modeling a tree in a mass-spring-damper system to observe its behavior against an external force such as wind. <br>
 >4.
 Computer Vision <br>
   Course projects on implementing computer vision algorithms and applications. <br>
 >5.
 Programming Familiarization <br>